 The Institute has formed a strong team of highly qualified scientists: mathematicians, physicists, biologists, engineers and linguists - who collaboratively perform basic researches on a wide range of scientific problems.

-Though currently the Institute numbers 242 researchers, the results of its scientific activity are very important and highly regarded in our country and abroad.
+Though currently the Institute numbers about 300 researchers (half of them - young researches up to 40), the results of its scientific activity are very important and highly regarded in our country and abroad.

-The Institute includes three academicians, one corresponding member of RAS, 75 PhDs and 117 candidates of sciences.
+The Institute includes four academicians, two corresponding members of RAS, 75 PhDs and 150 candidates of sciences.
 Three members of the Institute were awarded the Fields medal, the highest prize in mathematics.

 1978 – Grigory Alexandrovich Margulis;